S-a-m-K/cyclistic_case_study/README.md

 However, on a monthly basis, members and casual riders show similar behavior, with fewer trips occurring in winter than in spring.

-Next, let's look at the average ride duration and see if we can find any differences.
+Now, let's look at the average ride duration and see if we can find any differences.

 <img width="999" alt="image" src="https://github.com/user-attachments/assets/35824339-e871-4e8e-81f9-a90730ce95bc">